Ontogenesis and molecular interactions

 Our experimental approach relies on BiFC (Bimolecular fluorescence Complementation), which allows analysing protein-protein interactions in live conditions.
 In particular, we are using BiFC to decipher Hox interaction networks in different cell contexts.
 This approach is coupled to the identification of target cis-regulatory sequences in the genome.
 In the future we hope acquiring a global picture of Hox interactomes at the level of individual target genes in vivo.

-We welcome students for stages, don’t hesitate to contact the principal investigator (email@example.com) if you are interested!
+We welcome students for internships, don’t hesitate to contact the responsible (email@example.com) if you are interested!